 Nevertheless, I decided to trust and wait.
 With every appointment with my designer, my disappointment grew.
 To her credit, she was a great designer, but it just didn’t work for me.
 Five months before the actual date, I decided that I was not going to wear my tailor-made dress but instead buy it in a store.
 So I ended up spending around $4,000 on two wedding dresses.
 And the first one is not even finished.

 15 years ago, I spent $130 on a pair of shoes, and these shoes were the bomb.
 White leather and black suede Nike Air Jordans.
-I loved those shoes the minute I saw them.
+The minute I saw them I fell in love.
 I wore them for two days until I dog sat for a friend of mine, only to wake up the next morning to find my shoes shredded by the dog I was sitting for.

 I couldn’t get my money back even if I had the receipt since I was sure I wasn’t covered for the “dog ate my Nike’s” refund.
 After telling my friend who’s dog was the culprit of eating my dream shoes what had happened, he simply shrugged and said “tough luck, probably shouldn’t have bought those shoes.”
 Since then I have never bought a pair of shoes over $60.